Skip to main content

 1. Twilio reviews and coordinates with the losing carrier

 Once Aloware submits the Snap Port request, Twilio reviews the information and coordinates with your current provider (the losing carrier).
-The losing carrier’s confirmation is required for the port to proceed.
+The losign carrier's confirmation is required for the port to proceed.
 Twilio will then notify Aloware once the release is approved.

 2. Scheduling the port

-After the release is approved, Aloware Support will contact you to confirm your preferred date and time for the port.
-Twilio’s role here is to coordinate the schedule, but the losing party’s approval is what ultimately allows the process to move forward.
-Note that this approval flow applies only to Snap Port requests, not to manual or regular porting.
+After the release is approved, Aloware support will contact you ro confirm your preferred date and time for the port.
+Twilio's role here is to coordinate the schedule, but the losing party's approval is what ultimately allows the process to move forward.

 3. Completion of porting

 Twilio will notify Aloware when the transfer is complete.
-Aloware will assign the ported numbers to your account, ensuring they are ready to use.
+Aloware will assign the ported numbers to your account, ensuring that they are ready to use.

 4. Final verification

 Once the numbers are assigned, voice and SMS functionality are tested to ensure everything is working correctly.
-Your Customer Success Manager (CSM) will provide you with a final confirmation that the porting process is complete.
+Your Customer Service Manager (CSM) will provide you with a final confirmation that the porting process is complete.

 Additional Snap Port considerations